giovact/FixedPointSolver/README.md

 ### Features
 1. modular structure: a new model and its self-consistent equations can be added as a single julia file in the folder `src/models/` and all the built-in functions can be used
 2. parallelized implementation (multi-thread) of custom scripts to
-   - explore a 2-dimensional space in the control parameters with different initial conditions
-   - parallel scan solution by following previous fixed points
-   - computation of critical lines in 2-d planes
+   i)   explore a 2-dimensional space in the control parameters with different initial conditions ii)  parallel scan solution by following previous fixed points iii) computation of critical lines in 2-d planes

 ## Installation